IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 | Inputting the right answer | The actual Word | It fills the grid with the correct letter and words | N/A | N/A |
 | Inputting the wrong answer | "ASJF" | Says text saying "Incorrect" | N/A | N/A |
 | Inputting random number | 123 | Says text saying "Incorrect | N/A | N/A |

+## Unit Tests

+Unit tests are done on the backend to test the game logic, scoring, timer etc. pytest framework is used for unit testing of the backend part.
+In the backend folder, run the following command to execute the unit tests: python -m pytest tests/test_app.py